dannelini/camerakit-web-w-recordfeature/README.md

 npm run build
 ```

-Output will be in the `build` directory.
+Output will be in a new `build` directory.

 ### Deployment on Vercel 🚀